topherCantrell/ChroniclesOfPiggie/09-CoverCave/README.md

 We have to stay awake and guard the treasure.
 This cave has a wonderful treasure.
 It’s not money or jewels — it’s Mom’s red, fuzzy socks!
 She wears them on particularly cold nights.
 She doesn’t need them tonight, so I balled them up by the fire to keep them dry and toasty.
 We must guard them and keep them safe from the Sleep Monster!
 Although, I don’t think her sock will fit on that big old stinky foot.
 Hmm.

 You stay here by the fire while I step out and check on the storm.
 Don’t worry, I’ll be fine.
 See those rustling trees?
 That’s just a box fan blowing on the curtains.
 I like to keep a big box fan running at night for the breeze and the noise.
 And look — it’s not even wet out here.
-The storm is just “Thunderstorm Sounds” playing on Alexa.
+The storm is just "Thunderstorm Sounds" playing on Alexa.
 See?
 She’s right up there on the headboard.
 Let me pull the cover back a bit so you can see …

 Oh no!
 I woke the Sleep Monster!
 Here comes its giant hand!
 Everyone to the back of the cave as fast as you can!

-“Night-night time, Piggie,” the Sleep Monster whispers.
+"Night-night time, Piggie," the Sleep Monster whispers.

 Oh no!
 The giant hand caught me!
 It’s pulling me into a snuggle.
 Anything but that — I can’t resist the dreaded snuggle.
 Sigh.
 But now that I think about it, I really am very tired.
 It has been a long day.